BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 ### What ***does*** work (today) in the new build:

 - NXSYS (the main app) can open, display, and operate the latest interlockings, now including [Duckburg](https://github.com/BernardGreenberg/NXSYS/tree/master/Interlockings/Duckburg).
 The command menu works.
-Signals, switches, and the whole relay logic engine, including the trace window, all seem to work as designed and as the do on the Mac.
+Signals, switches, and the whole relay logic engine, including the trace window, all seem to work as designed and as they do on the Mac.

 - TLEdit, the track layout editor, seems to work, too, with its toolbar (a little different from the Mac’s beautiful one) and rodentation all in order, as well as object detail dialogs.